Collection: Mississippi Flag: Facts, History & Information About the US State MS

 Regarding protocol, several guidelines are in place for the respectful display and handling of the Mississippi flag.
 These protocols ensure that the flag is treated with the dignity it deserves.
 Firstly, when displayed alongside the United States flag, the Mississippi flag should occupy a position of secondary prominence, indicating the importance of the national flag.
 This means it should be flown lower than the U.S. flag on the same pole or to its left when flags are displayed on adjacent poles.

 Additionally, during the raising or lowering of the flag, the process should be conducted solemnly, reflecting the flag's symbolic importance.
 The flag must never come into contact with the ground, as this is considered disrespectful.
 Moreover, the flag should not be employed as decoration in a manner that could be deemed disrespectful, such as using it for inappropriate drapery or attire.
-Finally, Mississippi law specifically outlaws the desecration of the state flag, categorically forbidding any act that could be interpreted as disrespect or damage to the flag, underlining the state's commitment to upholding the flag's dignity and symbolic value.
+Finally, Mississippi code specifically outlaws the desecration of the state flag, categorically forbidding any act that could be interpreted as disrespect or damage to the flag, underlining the state's commitment to upholding the flag's dignity and symbolic value.